 A charge is made to the skip company of £36 for up to 4 weeks and continuation is subject to a further charge of £36.

 For further information on skip licences please contact Gareth Hughes.

 Tel: 0845 3656 179

 Fax: 0845 3656 001

 If you want to close all or part of your road to hold a street party, you will need to get permission from Bedfordshire Highways.
 Please email us at email@example.com, giving us as much notice as possible before your event.

 Please note that you may also require some insurance to cover your event, this may also cover seeking permission from householders who are not involved in the party.

 Street parties are organised by groups of residents for their neighbours and are usually quite straightforward to organise.
 They generally don't include activities that need a licence, such as selling alcohol, trading or providing entertainment, but there's plenty of street party information on the gov.uk website on when licences may be required.

-On 1 April 2011, Central Bedfordshire Council will start to implement the legislation for Street Trading, which will allow better regulation of traders operating in our area who fall into this category.
+On 1 April 2011, Central Bedfordshire Council implemented the legislation for Street Trading, which allowed better regulation of traders operating in our area who fall into this category.

 If you trade in a street under the legislation you may be required to apply for consent from the council (see our Street Trading Policy for further information on how this may affect your business and how we intend to operate the new system).